 - If a jumper arrives late for a reservation and checks in after their scheduled check-in time, a late check-in fee of $25 per person will be charged upon arrival.
 Waivers must be completed by the scheduled check-in time or the jumper will be considered late and charged $25.

 - Failure to arrive at all for a scheduled reservation without any type of notice will result in immediate forfeiture of all funds paid.
 The same policy applies to anyone who has checked in but is not able to be found onsite when it’s time to board his or her flight.

 - If a jumper has checked in but is not available to be geared up at least 15 minutes prior to the aircraft’s departure, the jumper will be charged a $25 late fee and be rescheduled for the next available time slot that day.
 If the jumper is unable to wait until the next available time slot or if there isn’t one available, then the jumper must reschedule for another date.

 - Video and photo packages may be refunded for any reason whatsoever at any point up until you are geared up or thirty minutes prior to your scheduled flight, whichever comes first.

-- If only part of a video and photo package is not up to our standards, then only a partial refund may be issued.
+- Safety is our top priority, which means our staff will choose safety over focusing on a camera issue.
+If any part of a video and photo package is not up to our standards, then only a partial refund may be issued.
 This partial refund is our apology for not providing you with a complete video and photo package.